|Elliott Sound Products||Project 3A|

-If you do not have a dual output bench power supply - Before power is first applied, temporarily install 22 Ohm 5 W wirewound "safety" resistors in place of the fuses.
+If you do not have a dual output bench power supply - before power is first applied, temporarily install 22 Ohm 5 W wirewound 'safety' resistors in place of the fuses.
 Do not connect the load at this time!
-When power is applied, check that the DC voltage at the output is less than 1V, and measure each supply rail.
+When power is applied (typically ±35V), check that the DC voltage at the output is less than 1V, and measure each supply rail.
 They may be slightly different, but both should be no less than about 20V.
 If widely different from the above, check all transistors for heating - if any device is hot, turn off the power immediately, then correct the mistake.

-If you do have a suitable bench supply - This is much easier!
+If you do have a suitable bench supply, the initial test is much easier!
 Slowly advance the voltage until you have about ±20V, watching the supply current.
 If current suddenly starts to climb rapidly, and voltage stops increasing then something is wrong, otherwise, continue with testing.
-(Note: as the supply voltage is increased, the output voltage will decrease - down to about 2V, then quickly drop to near 0V.
-This is normal.)
+Note: as the supply voltage is increased, the output voltage will decrease - down to about -2V, then quickly return to near 0V.
+This is normal.